sjsu-library/unionist/_items/unionist--text-0335.md

 articleType:
 volume: '1'
 issue: '36'
+transcription: |
-transcription: 'PEACH TREES.
-The Subscriber has for sale from 3, to 500 <em>P</em>
+  PEACH TREES.
+The Subscriber has for sale from 3, to 500
+  <em>P</em>
   each and Nectarine Trees (inoculated) comprising over 30 varieties.
 EDWIN NEWBURY.
-  April 10 '
+April 10
 scholarlyNotes: needs biblio for 1861 City Guide
+commentary: |
-commentary: 'Edwin Newbury (1799-1882) lived many years in Brooklyn, Connecticut.
+  Edwin Newbury (1799-1882) lived many years in Brooklyn, Connecticut.
 The 1861 City Guide lists him as a jeweler and florist.
 He also signed the petition to repeal the Black Law.
   Petitions re: Repeal of Act Prohibiting Education of Colored Persons RG002, Box 26 General Assembly Papers 1837-1838, folder #16, doc.
-1-16, Connecticut State History Library Archives, Document #10 - Brooklyn list '
+1-16, Connecticut State History Library Archives, Document #10 - Brooklyn list
 relatedPeople: Edwin Newbury
 featured:
 repeated: